jbloomlab/IFNsorted_flu_single_cell/README.md

 The virus used was a mix of wildtype and virus with synonymous "barcodes" near the 3' end to help enable identification of co-infection, similar to the approach in [Russell et al (2018)][].
 But whereas in that experiment that viral genomes were barcoded only at the end that gives the 3' end of the mRNA, in this experiment they were barcoded at both ends.

+The viral mRNA in the IFN-enriched sample was then amplified by semi-specific PCR and sequenced using PacBio long-read technologies to try to obtain full length sequences for the viral genomes.

 This study differs from [Russell et al (2018)][]:

   - The cells were enriched for IFN+, as that study found a very low rate of IFN+ cells.